atfogo/elane-connector-ish-7.2/README.md

 ### 5.3 Manual versus automatic integration

-The key difference between _Manual_ and _Automatic_ integration is, that _Automatic_ integration relies on the data-layer configuration to generate the `et.push(...)` while _Manual_ integration expects `et.push(...)` to be hard coded in every ISML page.
+The key difference between _Manual_ and _Automatic_ integration is, that _Automatic_ integration relies on the data-layer configuration to generate the `et.push(...)` commands while _Manual_ integration loads only the remote tracking script and expects the `et.push(...)` commands to be hard coded in every ISML page.

-On should prefer adjusting the data-layer configuration as described in chapter 4.2 and using the _Automatic_ integration.
+One should prefer adjusting the data-layer configuration as described in chapter 4.2 and using the _Automatic_ integration.

 ## 6. License